La Bastide-Puylaurent

-La Bastide-Puylaurent (/fr/; Puèglaurenç) is a commune in the Lozère department in southern France.
+La Bastide-Puylaurent (/fr/; Puèglaurenç) is a commune in the southern French department of Lozère.

-The Trappist monastery Notre-Dame-des-Neiges (Our Lady of the Snows), visited by Robert Louis Stevenson in 1878 and described in his book Travels with a Donkey in the Cévennes, is about one and a half miles east of the village, in the Ardèche department.
+The Trappist monastery Notre-Dame-des-Neiges (Our Lady of the Snows), visited by Robert Louis Stevenson in 1878 and described in his book Travels with a Donkey in the Cévennes, is about one and a half miles east of the village, in the department of Ardèche.
 The Robert Louis Stevenson Trail (GR 70), a popular long-distance path approximately following Stevenson's journey, runs through the village.

 Geography

 The Chassezac forms part of the commune's southwestern border.

 The town lies in the northern part of the commune, where it is crossed by the Allier, which flows northeast through the northern part of the commune.